 - 16th: Connected with recent USC Communication PhD graduate, Rebecca Herr-Stephenson, PhD, by a friend from the EdD program in which I was enrolled at Pepperdine University.
 Coordinating a time when we can meet to discuss her experience in the program and my options as an applicant.

-- 24th: Meeting with S. Courtney Walton, a first year PhD student in Organizational Communication at the University of California, Santa Barbara, after my UCSB Extension class.
+- 24th: Met with S. Courtney Walton, a first year PhD student in Organizational Communication at the University of California, Santa Barbara, after my UCSB Extension class.

-- Explore bios of faculty members in possible schools to determine which have shared interests.
+- Explored bios of faculty members in possible schools to determine which have shared interests.

 - Continued to refine my research statement in an attempt to standardize it.

-- 1st: Met with former Pepperdine colleague Melinda Valente andher friend Rebecca Herr Stephenson, PhD (who recently received her doctorate in Communication from the Annenberg School for Communication at USC).
+- 1st: Met with former Pepperdine colleague Melinda Valente andher friend Becky Herr Stephenson, PhD (who recently received her doctorate in Communication from the Annenberg School for Communication at USC).

 - 22nd: Turned 35 and took a Practice GRE test through Kaplan at Cal State Northridge.

 - 24th: Sent a message to Geneva Overholser — director of the School of Journalism at the Annenberg School for Communication at USC — on Twitter after seeing her interviewed in a piece on CBS News about the demise of newspapers and the challenges “only online” news poses to those who can’t afford Internet access.
 This initiated a positive online relationship that has yielded some compelling and engaging discussions relevant to my research interests

 - 25th: Attended Gravity Summit at UCLA to expand my knowledge of social media and make connections.